spotinst/help/src/docs/tools-and-provisioning/ci-cd/gitlab.md

 ## Introduction

-Using [Gitlab Runner’s autoscaling](https://docs.gitlab.com/runner/executors/docker_machine.html) feature you can now configure Docker Machine to provision Spot instances on Elastigroup.
+Using [Gitlab Runner's autoscaling](https://docs.gitlab.com/runner/executors/docker_machine.html) feature you can now configure Docker Machine to provision Spot instances on Elastigroup.
 This gives both the cost savings of Spot instances and the 100% availability that Elastigroup provides.
 All while retaining full control over your CI/CD with Gitlab Runners.

-## What’s Covered
+## What's Covered

-The following tutorial covers how to start running Gitlab Runner’s autoscaling feature with Elastigroup as the instance provider.
-If you’re already using Gitlab Runner simply skip to Step 4.
+The following tutorial covers how to start running Gitlab Runner's autoscaling feature with Elastigroup as the instance provider.
+If you're already using Gitlab Runner simply skip to Step 4.

 ## Prerequisites

 - A verified Spot Elastigroup account.
-For more information on getting started with Spot’s Elastigroup head [here](https://spot.io/products/elastigroup/).
+For more information on getting started with Spot's Elastigroup head [here](https://spot.io/products/elastigroup/).

 ## Procedure